therealhieu/resume/templates/typst-cv-miku-modified/hieu.typ

 )

 #chiline()
-Ambitous and enthusiastic Data Engineer with 2 years of experience in developing data pipelines and working with cloud technologies.
+Ambitious and enthusiastic Data Engineer with 2 years of experience in developing data pipelines and working with cloud technologies.
 I am passionate about building data products, solving technical and business problems, and utilizing both open-source and proprietary technologies to deliver the best solutions.

 // Experience
 #let experience = [